 As touched on above, the Old Town of Dubrovnik is one of the world’s most perfectly preserved medieval cities.
 Built between the 11th and 17th centuries, the resolute stone walls still enclose the historic center to this day.
-In fact, it’s possible to walk along them, but more about that below.
+It’s possible to walk along them (more about that below).

-The Old Town is home to remarkably conserved architecture of various styles.
+The Old Town is home to the remarkably preserved architecture of various historical styles.
 You can find Baroque palaces, monasteries, and churches; Renaissance façades and foundations; marble-paved squares; and cobbled streets.

-Such is the extent of the preservation, in fact, that Dubrovnik’s Old Town holds status as a UNESCO World Heritage site.
+Such is the extent of the preservation that Dubrovnik’s Old Town holds status as a UNESCO World Heritage site.

-But the ample history on offer is as welcoming as the turquoise waters lapping on the beaches.
-The Old Town is still very much a vibrant, bustling, and lived-in city filled with narrow streets, markets, bazaars, cafes, bars, and restaurants.
+But the great history on offer is as welcoming as the turquoise waters lapping on the beaches.
+The Old Town is still a vibrant, bustling, and lived-in city filled with narrow streets, markets, bazaars, cafes, bars, and restaurants.